kilehsu/cse15l-lab-reports/lab1.md

 /home
 ~~~

-Explanation: We got this output because when you use the ls command with a path to a file as an argument, it will show the directory of lecture1/Hello.java which just is showing that the directory exists.
+Explanation: We got this output because when you use the ls command with a path to a file as an argument, it will show the contents to lecture1/Hello.java which just is showing the path iteself.

 Error: No
 ## cat